HHS/TANF-app/docs/Product-Strategy/Roadmap-and-Backlog.md

 ## Release 3: Parity, Data Parsing, Automated Status, Notifications
 This release will parse and validate submitted data and store accepted data in a database.
-This workflow will include automated additional email notifications and user-friendly in-app error messages to help users better understand their data errors and submission history.
-This release will also include Django admin engancements and onboard all users as it will meet parity with the legacy TANF Data Reporting System.
+This workflow will include additional automated email notifications and user-friendly in-app error messages to help users better understand their data errors and submission history.
+This release will also include Django admin enhancements and onboard all users as it will meet parity with the legacy TANF Data Reporting System.

 | Outcome |
 | -------- |